-A new study published today in Proceedings of National Academy of Sciences has revealed that the concept of use it or lose it when it comes to bone health, may not be quite so true after-all.
+A new study published today in Proceedings of National Academy of Sciences has revealed that the concept of using it or lose it when it comes to bone health, may not be quite so true after all.

 The study of major league baseball players pitching arms proves that the strength of your bones in later life is determined by the quality of exercises that you do in your youth.

-These findings suggest that to increase and maintain bone strength throughout life, that it is important to focus on exercise which applies resistance and loading to the skeleton, especially early in life.
-They provide evidence that the more bone that is banked up until the mid 20s (when bone strength peaks), the more a person may be protected from osteoporotic fractures later in life.
+These findings suggest that to increase and maintain bone strength throughout life, it is important to focus on exercise which applies resistance and loading to the skeleton, especially early in life.
+They provide evidence that the more bone that is banked up until the mid-20s (when bone strength peaks), the more a person may be protected from osteoporotic fractures later in life.